hipe/tmx/lib/skylab/headless/doc/issues/078-conduits-their-collaborators-and-their-downstream-by-products.md

 # conduits, their collaborators, and their downstream by-products :[#078]

+(EDIT: most of this has been superceded by bundles, but it's still interesting, if you're me)

 the goal of this node is to present the folowing terms, and relate them to each other: `conduit`, `flusher`, `story`, `kernel`, `metaservices`.